 Domain decomposition, as already explained earlier, means that one partitions space and gives each local area to a different CPU (Fig. 5).
-For irregular domains, such as given by the graphs that underly transportation simulations, a graph decomposition library such as METIS (www-users.cs.umn.edu/~karypis/metis/, accessed 2003) is helpful.
+For irregular domains, such as given by the graphs that underly transportation simulations, a graph decomposition library such as METIS (METIS www page, accessed 2005) is helpful.